In this help article, we'll show you how to charge setup fees for your checkouts on Checkout Page.

 You can charge a one-time setup fee to your customer when they purchase your product.

-When creating a checkout, simply tick the box to Charge a setup fee, enter the amount and it will be added to your checkout.
+When creating a checkout, simply tick the box to Charge a setup fee, enter the amount and it will be added to your one page checkout.

 You are selling a web design service for $2,000.
 In addition to your standard web design fees, it is also required to register the domain, set up the hosting and migrate the existing content.
 This is a one-off service, which is not included in the design fees but is required for you to provide the design service.
 In this case, you could charge an additional $500 setup fee to cover the costs incurred.